Contact Us for a Free Consultation (213) 542-0979

 When Does Domestic Violence Become a Felony in Los Angeles?

-Because they take these so serious, these domestic violence or spousal abuse cases even if you're not married to the other person.
-If you're somehow connected with them, boyfriend/girlfriend, then they will book you for a felony.
+Because they take these so seriously, these domestic violence or spousal abuse cases, even if you're not married to the other person.
+If you're somehow connected with their boyfriend/girlfriend, they will book you for a felony.

-So, that's your key thing when you're evaluating whether or not your case is going to be filed as a felony or a misdemeanor.
+So, that's your key when you're evaluating whether your case will be filed as a felony or a misdemeanor.
 How bad are the injuries?
 Is it scratches?
 Redness?
 Bruising?
 A cut?
-As long as there's no stitches, no broken bones, usually prosecutors aren't going to file the case as a felony.
+As long as there are no stitches or broken bones, usually, prosecutors don't file the case as a felony.
 So, that's the first piece of good news for you.

-Now there are those cases that are kind of on the borderline, whether they're going to be charged as a felony or a misdemeanor.
-Obviously, you're going to want to have your attorney in there fighting for you to try to get that misdemeanor if you are guilty of something.
-If you're not guilty, then you take the case to trial and win it.
+Now, some cases are on the borderline, whether they will be charged as a felony or a misdemeanor.
+You'll want your attorney fighting for you to get that misdemeanor if you are guilty of something.
+If you're not guilty, you take the case to trial and win it.

 Negotiation with Prosecutor

-I think no matter how you slice it, if you've been booked for domestic violence and you're facing a pending court date in Los Angeles county, get an attorney as fast as you can.
-Let that attorney start making some moves for your so you can end up with the best possible result in your case.
+I think no matter how you slice it, if you've been booked for domestic violence and you're facing a pending court date in Los Angeles County, get an attorney as fast as you can.
+Let that attorney start making some moves for you so you can end up with the best possible result in your case.

-If it's a situation where it's a weak charge and they should do a City Attorney hearing or it should be a City Attorney reject, then obviously you want your attorney fighting for that.
+If it's a situation where the charge is weak and they should have a City Attorney hearing or reject it, then obviously, you want your attorney to fight for that.

 If it's a case where it really shouldn't be charged as a felony, but you did do something wrong, then you want your attorney fighting to try to get you a misdemeanor.

-Also, other concerns are you don't want to go to jail.
+Another concern is that you want to avoid going to jail.
 You don't want to be blocked from seeing your significant other for the next three years.
-These are huge implications and you're going to want to get on the phone.
+These are huge implications, and you'll want to get on the phone.

 I know how to deal with the protective order.
 I know how to deal with your criminal record and keeping you out of jail, and all of the other things that can go along with a domestic violence charge.
 So, pick up the phone.
 Make the call.
 We'll start getting your domestic violence-related offense moving in the right direction.